Skip to content ↓

 Independent Study Sessions

-To learn the necessary skills to be able to be, and remain motivated, to work independently.
 To be confident enough to work without the presence of a Teacher/TA.
 To recognise when assistance is needed and to seek this.

 Employment